-Charles Lammam is Resident Scholar in Economic Policy at the Fraser Institute.
-Since joining the Institute, Mr. Lammam has published over 25 research reports and 100 commentaries on a wide range of economic policy issues including taxation, government finances, investment, entrepreneurship, income mobility, labour, pensions, public-private partnerships, and charitable giving.
-His commentaries have appeared in every major Canadian newspaper including the National Post, Globe and Mail, Ottawa Citizen, Toronto Sun, Montreal Gazette, Calgary Herald, and Vancouver Sun.
-He is a frequent contributor to Fraser Forum, the Fraser Institute’s flagship policy magazine.
-Mr. Lammam also regularly gives presentations to various groups, comments in print media, and appears on radio and television broadcasts across the country to discuss the Institute’s research.
-He has appeared before committees of the House of Commons as an expert witness.
-Mr. Lammam holds an MA in public policy and BA in economics with a minor in business administration from Simon Fraser University.
+Charles Lammam is Director of Fiscal Studies at the Fraser Institute.
+He holds an M.A. in public policy and a B.A. in economics with a minor in business administration from Simon Fraser University.
+Since joining the Institute, Mr. Lammam has published over 50 studies and 200 original articles on a wide range of economic policy issues including taxation, government finances, pensions, investment, income mobility, labour, entrepreneurship, public-private partnerships, and charitable giving.
+His articles have appeared in every major national and regional newspaper in Canada (including the Globe and Mail and National Post) as well as prominent US-based publications (including Forbes and The American).
+Mr. Lammam’s career in public policy spans nine years.
+He regularly gives presentations to various groups, comments in print media, and appears on radio and television broadcasts across the country to discuss the Institute’s research.
+He has also appeared before committees of the House of Commons as an expert witness.

 Fred McMahon, Resident Fellow, Dr. Michael A. Walker Research Chair in Economic Freedom